amlwwalker/recipes/mushroom-risotto-instant-pot.md

 * Add the white wine and stir to allow to slightly boil off.
 * Remove the dried mushrooms from the mushroom stock
 * Add stock and submerge the rice.
-* Put lid on and high pressure cook for 6 minutes.
+* Put lid on and set the instant pot to high pressure cook for 6 minutes.
 * Rule of thumb, quick release, stir in parmesan and douse with olive oil - however, if you think that its too runny, you can put the lid back on and let it sit for a while to thicken up